-Chatbots, AI-driven software capable of conducting conversations in natural language across different platforms, are among the most prominent applications (Benabdelouahed & Dakouan, 2020).
-They represent a foundational step in human-machine interaction, relying on natural language processing to answer queries and provide information.
+Chatbots, AI-driven software capable of conducting conversations in natural language across different platforms, are among the most prominent applications to date (Benabdelouahed & Dakouan, 2020).
+They represent a foundational step in human–machine interaction, relying on natural language processing to answer queries and provide information.
 Beyond their basic functionality, chatbots personalize the customer experience and streamline the customer integration process, thereby optimizing service costs.
 Despite their capabilities, chatbots require human oversight for development and optimization to ensure they meet user needs effectively (Benabdelouahed & Dakouan, 2020).

-Another significant application of AI in social media is predictive analytics, which utilizes statistical and machine learning techniques to analyze behavior and make future predictions applications (Benabdelouahed & Dakouan, 2020).
+Another significant application of AI in social media is predictive analytics, which utilizes statistical and machine learning techniques to analyze behavior and make prediction applications (Benabdelouahed & Dakouan, 2020).
 This capability allows marketers to tailor campaigns more precisely and efficiently, saving both time and resources.

 AI-generated content is transforming content marketing strategies by enabling the automated creation of straightforward reports and narratives, such as financial updates or sports summaries (Benabdelouahed & Dakouan, 2020).
 While AI facilitates content production and saves valuable time, human intervention remains crucial, especially for content that requires emotional intelligence or humor.

-In summary, AI’s role in social media spans from enhancing user interactions with chatbots, enabling precise predictions through analytics, to automating content creation and supporting social selling strategies.
-These advancements underscore AI’s critical contribution to managing the complexities of social media data and interactions, providing both businesses and users with more efficient and personalized experiences.
+In summary, AI’s role in social media spans from enhancing user interactions with chatbots, via enabling precise predictions through analytics, to automating content creation and supporting social selling strategies.
+These advances underscore AI’s critical contribution to managing the complexities of social media data and interactions, providing both businesses and users with more efficient and personalized experiences.

-Self-Check-Questions
+Self-Check Questions

 1. How can the metaverse be defined?

 Hennig-Thurau et al. (2023, p.
-889) define the metaverse as a “new computer-mediated environment (Hoffman & Novak, 1996), consisting of virtual “worlds” in which people act and communicate with each other in real-time via digital representatives referred to as avatars” (Miao et al.,2022).
+889) define the metaverse as a “new computer-mediated environment (Hoffman & Novak, 1996), consisting of virtual ‘worlds’ in which people act and communicate with each other in real time via digital representatives referred to as avatars” (Miao et al.,2022).

 Summary

 The transition from theoretical foundations to practical business cases in social commerce and digital platforms unveils the dynamic interplay between technology and commerce in today’s digital age.
 Platforms like Facebook with Facebook Marketplace and Instagram with Instagram Shopping exemplify the possibilities for social commerce, merging community interaction with e-commerce functionalities.
 Facebook Marketplace leverages Facebook’s networking capabilities to facilitate local buying and selling, transforming e-commerce into a communal experience.
-Instagram Shopping, on the other hand, integrates a visually rich environment with e-commerce by enabling businesses to tag products directly in their posts and stories, streamlining the path from discovery to purchase within the app.
+Instagram Shopping, in contrast, integrates a visually rich environment with e-commerce by enabling businesses to tag products directly in their posts and stories, streamlining the path from discovery to purchase within the app.

-These platforms underscore the shift towards more interactive, community-focused commerce, where the traditional barriers between consumers and sellers are diminished.
+These platforms underscore the shift toward more interactive, community-focused commerce, where the traditional barriers between consumers and sellers are diminished.
 L’Oréal and ASOS serve as examples of businesses using social media to enhance their market presence and customer engagement.
 L’Oréal’s use of Facebook’s social commerce platforms and ASOS’s adept use of social media for promotion have demonstrated the significant impact of a well-crafted social commerce strategy on business performance.

 In parallel, the concept of social selling is redefining traditional sales methodologies.
 Platforms like LinkedIn have become essential for B2B sales professionals, offering tools for networking, credibility building, and professional relationship fostering.
-Content sharing and personalized engagement with prospects on LinkedIn highlight the shift towards a more nuanced, relationship-centric approach to sales in the digital realm.
+Content sharing and personalized engagement with prospects on LinkedIn highlight the shift toward a more nuanced, relationship-centric approach to sales in the digital realm.

-Emerging speres like Metaverse further expand the scope of digital commerce and interaction.
-Platforms like X (formerly Twitter) have evolved to include microblogging features that enhance word-of-mouth marketing, while the Metaverse presents new frontiers for social commerce and selling, offering immersive experiences that blend virtual and physical realities.
+Emerging speres like the metaverse further expand the scope of digital commerce and interaction.
+Platforms like X (formerly Twitter) have evolved to include microblogging features that enhance word-of-mouth marketing, while the metaverse presents new frontiers for social commerce and selling, offering immersive experiences that blend virtual and physical realities.